rakeshagf/authn_risk_assessment/capstone_final/README.md

 We divided events almost equally in train and test data sets per risk categorization.

-## Model Evaluation:
-We evaluated classification models (listed in earlier section), both supervised and unsupervised.
-We assessed model performance using **F1-score**, **Precision**, **Recall**, and **Confusion Matrices**, prioritizing these for imbalanced anomaly detection.
-No single model was universally optimal.
-A **hybrid and adaptive approach** is best:

-*   **For Novel Anomaly Detection**: **One-Class SVM** (or a refined Isolation Forest) is most optimal, leveraging its unsupervised nature and high anomaly recall to detect new threats.
-*   **For Efficient Classification of Known Patterns**: A **Random Forest model** can be highly optimal for *rapidly classifying established anomaly patterns*, but only with robust, independently derived, and potentially human-validated labels (to avoid data leakage).

-The optimal solution is a tiered system combining unsupervised methods for broad detection, human feedback for label refinement, and supervised models for efficient classification of confirmed threats, continuously adapting to new information.

 ## Next Steps:
 We have been constrained with data and computation resources (also time to some extent) in this project.
-In this exercise, we have looked at subset of login event features and machine learning was based on analysis on a two month events dataset.
+In this exercise, we have looked at subset of login event features and machine learning was based on analysis on a two month events dataset only.
 * As per learning from exercise, combining the strengths of One-Class SVM (for novel anomalies) and supervised models like Random Forest (for established patterns) is the best approach for risk assessment for login events data.
 * A better system should include user-specific baseline profiles, external threat intelligence (e.g. IP reputation), and a "human-in-the-loop" feedback mechanism for continuous improvement, dynamic threshold adjustment, and efficient false positive management.